The Docker Engine

 have to login again unless you explicitly log out with the

 logout command you will also have to pass the

 The Docker Engine will allow you to push or pull only if you are logged in.
 If this is the case, then it will be up to the authorization service (Portus in our case) to decide whether you can push or pull.
 This depends on which team your user belongs to, which role he or she plays in said team and so on.
 Check out this page for more information on the topic.

 Assuming that your user is called

 mssola, you can be sure that a namespace

 with the exact same name exists (unless the given user name does not abide to

-will use this as an example because of its simplicity.
+this as an example because of its simplicity.

 Let’s say that you want to push a local image called